tim-smart/effect-io-ai/effect/Scope-extend.md

 # extend

-Extends the scope of an `Effect` workflow that needs a scope into this scope by providing it to the workflow but not closing the scope when the workflow completes execution.
+Extends the scope of an `Effect` that requires a scope into this scope.
+It provides this scope to the effect but does not close the scope when the effect completes execution.
 This allows extending a scoped value into a larger scope.

 To import and use `extend` from the "Scope" module: